-Sales and marketing expenses increased by \$0.7 million, or 3.0% in the first quarter of fiscal 2014, compared to the corresponding periods of fiscal 2013.
-The increase in sales and marketing expenses was primarily due to increased spending on sales and marketing programs.
+Sales and marketing expenses increased by \$22.1 million, or 97.3% in the first quarter of fiscal 2015 as compared to the corresponding period of fiscal 2014.
+The increase in sales and marketing expenses for the three months ended September 30, 2014 was primarily due to increased personnel costs as a result of an increase in headcount of approximately 330 employees as a result of our acquisition of Enterasys in the second quarter of fiscal 2014 as well as additional spending on sales and marketing programs as compared to first quarter of fiscal 2014.